 In May 2018 a new European law called the General Data Protection Regulation (GDPR) became law.
 As France Travel Tips has some subscribers who live in the European Union, the website needs to be compliant with this law.
-The purpose of this law is to give people more control how organizations use their data.
+The purpose of this law is to give people more control over how organizations use their data.
 This page explains how France Travel Tips collects data and what we do with it.
 By visiting this blog (which includes all content on this site), you agree to the following terms and conditions/privacy/disclaimer:

 Usage of Blog

 This blog is provided for general interest.
 The views on this blog are mine.
-I may revise these terms/disclaimer at any time.
+I may revise these terms/disclaimers at any time.
 There may be references to alcohol on this blog.
 If you are not of legal drinking age where you live, please visit this blog when you are.

 No Professional Advice or Endorsement

-Although this blog could refer to law, health or wellbeing, no legal, medical or counselling advice is being provided.
+Although this blog could refer to law, health, or well-being, no legal, medical or counselling advice is being provided.
 Please seek appropriate professional advice before acting or not acting on any information on this blog.
-Any reference on this blog to third party organizations, companies, or any other persons, products or services is for convenience only and is not an endorsement.
+Any reference on this blog to third-party organizations, companies, or any other persons, products, or services is for convenience only and is not an endorsement.

 Unless otherwise stated in a particular post on this blog, I do not receive any free products (except free samples that are generally provided to the public), payment or other inducements from companies for writing my posts.